Internet-of-Bananas/installation-guide/README.md

 - the microcontroller pins numbers that you are using to plug the sensors;
 - the color calibration parameters.

-We will explain how to do the all these updates, and you can also read the comments in the [code](https://github.com/Internet-of-Bananas/code) that may help you to understand them.
+We explain how to do the all these updates in the section [3.
+Updating the code](https://github.com/Internet-of-Bananas/installation-guide#3-updating-the-code), and you can also read the comments in the [code](https://github.com/Internet-of-Bananas/code) that may help you to understand them.
 Just to be clear, you are not asked to share your personal information (user name, key and passwaord), you will do the above updates by yourself, in your computer.

 After updating the code, your IoB station is ready for the Banana Jam!